colkeaz/Plague-of-Danjin/README.md

 * After every victory, you automatically heal +5 HP.

-OOP Concepts Used
+OOP Concepts Used:

-Concept             How It Is Used

-Encapsulation       Attributes like HP, attackPower are private and accessed through methods.
+Encapsulation - Attributes like HP, attackPower are private and accessed through methods.
-Inheritance         Player and Enemy inherit from GameCharacter.
+Inheritance - Player and Enemy inherit from GameCharacter.
-Abstraction         The abstract `attack()` method forces subclasses to implement their own style of attacking.
+Abstraction - The abstract attack() method forces subclasses to implement their own style of attacking.
-Polymorphism        Player overrides `attack()` differently than Enemy.
+Polymorphism - Player overrides attack() differently than Enemy.

 How to run this project:
 1. Make sure you have Visual Studio Code or any Java compiler.